-In addition, LCE's contracts with their Sponsor, ESC of Lake Erie West and their management company, Constellation Schools require that a portion of their fees be calculated as a percentage of Foundation revenues received by LCE from the State (See Note XIV).
-As discussed above, FTE adjustments for fiscal year 2019 are not finalized.
-Until such adjustments are finalized by ODE, the impact on the fiscal year 2019 financial statements, related to fee calculation changes necessary with these contracts, is not determinable.
-Management believes this may result in either an additional receivable to, or liability of, LCE.
+In addition, EAA's contracts with their Sponsor, Buckeye Community Hope Foundation, and their management company, Constellation Schools, require that a portion of their fees be calculated as a percentage of Foundation revenues received by the EAA from the State (See Note XIII).
+A reconciliation between payments previously made and the FTE adjustments has taken place with these contracts.